MelonKony/millmint/site/factbook/bulletin/travel.md

 {{<note>}}
 1. **Plan your independent travel**
     1. You don't need a complete itinerary, but you should have a destination in mind.
 This destination will determine appropriate consular support and will affect your stipend.
-    2. The [[Ministry of Foreign Affairs]] is here to support you.
+    2. The [[Ministry of the Interior]] is here to support you.
 Speak to them or the [[Bureau of Travel]] for advice about your trip that can ensure your comfort and safety overseas.
 2. **Prepare sensibly**
     1. Independent travel can be the adventure of a lifetime, but the rest of the world can be very different to Vekllei.
 You should take advantage of the time before your trip to prepare your documents, visas and research the lay of the land at your destination.
     2. Take any opportunity to educate yourself.
 Many governments in Vekllei have services to help you understand money and how to use it sensibly.
 You are in charge of your stipend and the consulate may have limited recourse if it is wasted or stolen.
 Learning useful phrases in the local language can be the difference between a great visit or a bad one.